ccaj007/rhcsa/questions.md

 systemctl enable --now sshd
 ```
-3  http service on non-standard port 82. the system is not able to connect to httpd service at port 82, fix the issue.
+3  http service on non-standard port 82 on appserver3 (10.0.0.13). the system is not able to connect to httpd service at port 82, fix the issue.
 	don't change files under /var/www/html directory, should be accessible on port 82 and should start at boot time

  solution 3